Wolfmyths/Genshin-Stopwatch/README.md

 ## Future Plans?

++ Restore Apprise Module support if they add more compatibility for Windows
+   - *This means the notification center will be used again*
 + Touch up on the UI a tiny bit for more clarity
 + MacOS/Linux Support *In Pre-Release Stage!*
 + Background pictures to choose from for the timers?